 Production depth within the Dürr Group of about 25% altogether is relatively low.
 As a result, Dürr can react more flexibly in a economic downturn, and has a smaller business risk than companies with a high production depth.
-Material costs are rather more of a transitory nature because every order in the project business is calculated with actual material prices.
 Dürr achieves typically high ROCE-margins due to its business model as an emerging company.
 Due to Dürr's global standing and the high share of added value in local markets, the influence of exchange rates is small.

-Dürr depends on the long-term capital spending behavior of the automotive industry, whereas the short-term behavior of consumers is of less significance.
+Dürr depends on the long-term capital spending behavior of the automotive industry.
 In the longer term, the capital spending behavior of Dürr's customers follows the development of production and sales worldwide.
 The market environment in the automotive industry is currently assessed very positively, with long-term global rates of 5%.
 Growth is driven by the emerging markets; with China in the lead.
 The share of the emerging markets in Dürr's incoming orders of about 55% is very high.

 We took our corporate strategy further forward in 2010 under the heading "Dürr 2015".
 Our strategy is centered on two overarching goals: profitable growth and the continuous optimization of our processes and structures.
-We are focusing on five drivers to achieve our growth targets: expansion in the emerging markets, innovation, development of our service business, open up new areas of business through acquisitions and developing the new division Clean Technology Systems.
-We will be continuing to pursue the performance targets we have communicated to the capital market.
+We are focusing on five drivers to achieve our growth targets: expansion in the emerging markets, innovation, development of our service business, open up new areas of business through acquisitions and developing the division Clean Technology Systems.
 We aim to increase sales revenues at an average rate of 5 to 10% in the coming years.

 Further expansion in the emerging markets

 We are systematically expanding our leading competitive position in the emerging markets.
-The number of employees in these markets already rose from 14% to 33% of our total workforce in the years from 2005 to early 2012, and is to be increased to about 35% by the year 2015.
+The number of employees is to be increased in these markets to about 35% by the year 2015, after it was 14% in 2005.
 We also intend to further increase local content in the areas of engineering, purchasing, and production.
 This will be driven both by local growth and by exports to established markets.
 Our continued target is for half of the Group’s incoming orders and sales to come from the emerging markets.
-China, now the world’s largest automobile market, is the main focus.

 Development of new areas of business